 We are committed to keeping your personal information safe and secure and we have appropriate policies and measures in place to help protect your personal information.
 We undertake regular reviews of who has access to information that we hold, to make sure that your information is only accessible by appropriately trained staff and agents.

 We will put in place procedures to maintain the security of all personal data from the point of collection to the point of destruction.
-Personal data will only be transferred to a data processing company if they are approved by us and agree to comply with these procedures and policies, or if they put in place adequate security measures.
+Personal data will only be transferred to third parties that process your personal information on our behalf (i.e. data ‘processors’) if they are approved by us and agree to comply with these procedures and policies, or if they put in place adequate security measures.

 All our employees and the employees of any subcontractors who process data on our behalf are obliged to comply with our strict information security procedures.